-A MOCA Cleaning/Leaning Workshop may be the answer.
+A MOCA Cleaning and/or Leaning Workshop may be the answer.
 During these one-day workshops, participants learn and practice valuable conservation techniques:

 MOCA would like to hear from municipalities, historical societies, or other organizations who are willing to host a Cleaning/Leaning Workshop and commit to providing future maintenance of the cleaned/restored cemetery on a regular and continual basis once the workshop is concluded.
-The deadline to submit an application for a Cleaning/Leaning workshop to be held in your community is by September 30th of the year preceding the workshop.
-Contact a member of the MOCA workshop committee for a Cleaning/Leaning Workshop application form or see the MOCA website.
+Contact a member of the MOCA Workshop Committee for more information about hosting a workshop in your area.

 Your gift to MOCA helps support workshops, documentation projects, archiving, and all MOCA missions.